Travel Advisor Charlotte, NC

 Trip pricing is driven by your selections.

-Room categories, ticket combinations, travel timing, upgrades, and optional experiences influence the final number.
-Those choices matter far more than who places the reservation.
+Room types, ticket combinations, travel dates, upgrades, and optional experiences shape the total.
+Those selections drive pricing more than the reservation channel.

 Airlines, cruise lines, hotels, and tour operators set the base rates for their products.
 The published price stays the same whether you work with a planner or book on your own.